CleverTap/clevertap-android-sdk/docs/CTGEOFENCE.md

                 .setInterval(interval)//long value for interval in milliseconds
-                .setFastestInterval(fastestInterval)//long value for fastest interval in milliseconds .setSmallestDisplacement(displacement)//float value for smallest Displacement in meters .build();
+                .setFastestInterval(fastestInterval)//long value for fastest interval in milliseconds .setSmallestDisplacement(displacement)//float value for smallest Displacement in meters .setGeofenceNotificationResponsiveness(geofenceNotificationResponsiveness)// int value for geofence notification responsiveness in milliseconds
+                .build();
  ```
 **Note** -